gyorilab/emmaa/doc/dashboard/models_page.rst

 The model tab contains model info with the model description, the date the model was last updated and the date when the displayed state of the model was generated.
-By default the latest available state of the model is displayed but the user has an option to explore earlier states by clicking on earlier time point on any of the time plots across the tabs
+By default the latest available state of the model is displayed but the user has an option to explore earlier states by clicking on an earlier time point on any of the time plots across the tabs
 (for more details see: :ref:`dashboard_models_load_previous`).
 Links to the NDEx website where a network view of the model can be examined and to the Twitter account if available are provided.